2023 Schools Highly Focused on Adult Health Nursing Major in the Southwest Region

 Read more about Adult Health Nurse/Nursing at Aspen University

-The undergrad student loan default rate at the school is 1.5%, which is quite low when compared to the national default rate of 10.1%.
-The undergraduate student-to-faculty ratio of 10 to 1 is a sign that students will have more opportunities to engage with their professors one-on-one.
+The undergrad student loan default rate at the school is 1.3%, which is quite low when compared to the national default rate of 10.1%.
+Since the school has a undergrad student-to-faculty ratio of 10 to 1, those pursuing a degree will have more opportunities to interact with their professors.

 Switch to a Different Ranking Method